aarti-kalekar/cse-512-project/README.md

+Steps:

+1. Run `npm i` to install dependencies.
-Run `npm run start` in one terminal and `json-server --watch db.json --port 8000` in another.
+2. Run `npm run start` in one terminal for the React app.
+3. Run `json-server --watch db.json --port 8000` in another terminal.

 Front-end code should be available on `https://localhost:3000`.
+Mock server back-end is on `https://localhost:8000`.